Terms and Conditions

 9.4 The Supplier may carry out repairs to the Goods due to any of the causes listed in clause 9.3, but the Customer shall be charged for such repairs at the Supplier’s prevailing rates.
 The Supplier will also be entitled to charge an additional fee where the Goods are found not be faulty or the site visit is aborted due to site restrictions.

 9.5 A Preventative Maintenance Contract is a single visit to the Delivery Location to carry out preventative maintenance to attempt to keep the Goods in good working order and prevent breakdowns.
 The Supplier’s employees or agents will inspect the working of the components of the Goods.
 If the components of the Good are found to be in good working order then the Supplier will not carry out any further Services, if repairs or replacement of components are required then the Supplier will provide a quote for such work and components.
 The Services carried out under a Preventative Maintenance Contract will seek to identify issues with the Good, but is not in any way a guarantee against future breakdowns of the Goods or its component parts.

 9.6 The Supplier warrants to the Customer that the Services will be provided using reasonable care and skill.

 10.1 The Customer shall:

-10.1.1 Ensure that drainage and all power supplies and connections are appropriate for the goods supplied and that appropriate water softening measures are taken to deal with the prevailing water hardness conditions.
+10.1.1 Ensure that drainage, water supply including suitable water pressure, power supplies and connections are appropriate for the goods supplied and that appropriate water softening measures are taken to deal with the prevailing water hardness conditions.
 The Supplier shall have no responsibility for damage to goods or any other liability or reduction in equipment performance caused by incorrect fittings or installation which are not fitted by the supplier, or changing environmental conditions.